Felipe Micheletti: Kunlun Fight

-Glory
+GLORY

 Felipe Micheletti made his Glory debut at Glory 60: Lyon on October 20, 2018, when he was scheduled to fight Zinedine Hameur-Lain.
 He won the fight by technical knockout, after Hameur-Lain was forced to retire at the end of the first round due to injury.

 He was next booked to fight Luis Tavares at Glory 66: Paris on June 22, 2019, as a short notice replacement for Stephane Susperregui.
 He won the fight by a split decision.

 Micheletti faced Stéphane Susperregui at Glory 69: Düsseldorf on October 12, 2019.
 Despite being knocked down early in the fight, Susperregui managed to take the fight into an extra round, after which he won a decision.

-Micheletti was scheduled to fight a rematch with Luis Tavares at Glory 78: Arnhem, on a month's notice, as a replacement for Sergej Maslobojev.
+Micheletti was scheduled to fight a rematch with Luis Tavares at Glory 78: Rotterdam, on a month's notice, as a replacement for Sergej Maslobojev.
 He lost the fight by unanimous decision.

 Micheletti faced the #5 ranked Glory light heavyweight contender Donegi Abena at Glory: Collision 4 on October 8, 2022.

 Micheletti faced Nordine Mahieddine at Glory 84 on March 11, 2023.
 He won the fight by unanimous decision, after twice knocking Mahieddine down.

+Micheletti faced the 2017 K-1 Heavyweight Grand Prix runner-up Ibrahim El Bouni at Glory: Collision 5 on June 17, 2023.